Astraeus: Mythology

 Nonnus's epic poem Dionysiaca, written in the fifth century, is the only work in which Astraeus has a significant appearance not related to the genealogy of the gods.
-In it Astraeus is presented as an oracular god whom the goddess Demeter visits, concerned about her daughter Persephone's future as she had started to attract a significant number of admirers on Olympus and worried that she might end up marrying Hephaestus.
-Astraeus then warned her that soon enough, Persephone would be ravished by a serpent and bear fruit from that union, which greatly upset Demeter.
+In it Astraeus is presented as an oracular god whom the goddess Demeter visited once, concerned about her daughter Persephone's future as she had started to attract a significant number of admirers on Olympus, worrying Demeter that she might end up marrying Hephaestus.
+Astraeus then warned her that soon enough, Persephone would be ravished by a serpent and bear fruit from that union, a revelation which greatly upset Demeter.

 Servius, perhaps conflating him with the Giant like Hyginus did, wrote that he took arms and fought against the gods.
-He is also sometimes associated with Aeolus, the Keeper of the Winds, since winds often increase around dusk.